 A recipe with extensive steps, the right amount of ingredients, and which you can also easily print can be found at the bottom of the blog.

-If you make the cranberry compote, start with that.
+- If you make the cranberry compote, start with that.
 Place the fresh and dry cranberries, port, light brown sugar, star anise, and cinnamon in a large saucepan.
 Bring to a boil and simmer for 14 minutes.
 Let the compote cool.

-Continue making the English Scones.
-Sift the dry ingredients three times.
-Rub the butter into the flour and add the milk all at once, mixing the dough with a wooden spoon.
+- Rub the butter into the flour and add the milk all at once, mixing the dough with a wooden spoon.

-Then knead the dough 4 to 5 times and then stop kneading, but start folding.
-Fold 4 to 5 times.
-Press the dough into a 4 x 6 inch (10 x 15 cm) rectangle.
+- Press the dough into a 4 x 6 inch (10 x 15 cm) rectangle.
 Press a round cutter into the flour and then a round of dough from the cloth.
-Place on a baking tray lined with baking paper and repeat until the dough is used up.
-Brush the top with milk and bake the scones for 10 minutes in a preheated oven at 465 °F (240°C).
+Place on a large baking sheet lined with baking paper and repeat until the dough is used up.

-- Cold - To get flaky layers (which is what the authentic plain scones are known for), you want the dough to be as cold as possible.
+- Cold: To get flaky layers (which is what the authentic plain scones are known for), you want the dough to be as cold as possible.
 To do this, freeze the butter (see above) and put the rest of the ingredients in the fridge (at least 1 hour) before making the dough.

-- Do not knead - The real English scones consist of layers of dough, making them very airy.
+- Do not knead: The real English scones consist of layers of dough, making them very airy.
 You get the layers by kneading and folding the dough as little as possible (just fold the dough from top to bottom, or from left to right).
 Make sure you don't work on the dough too much (because then the layers will disappear).

-- Cut Out Scones - Make sure to cut out the scones by pressing, not twisting the round cutter.
-By turning you press the layers to beclosed on the outside and you lose the airiness.
+- Cut Out Scones: Make sure to cut out the scones by pressing, not twisting the round cutter.
+By turning, you press the layers to be closed on the outside and you lose the airiness.
 So make sure to press the scones out of the dough rectangle without turning.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!